mapbox/mason/README.md

 ## Troubleshooting

-Install scripts are cached in the `mason_packages/.scripts` directory.
-If you update script in the Mason repository, and your changes aren't getting applied, make sure you delete the script from that directory.

-Similarly, downloaded source tarballs are cached in `mason_packages/.cache`.
+Downloaded source tarballs are cached in `mason_packages/.cache`.
 If for some reason the initial download failed, but it still left a file in that directory, make sure you delete the partial download there.